alucardthefish/CodeNowHere/README.md

         -d --desc       Specify a brief description of the file.
 </pre>

 *Filename* is mandatory.
-Depend on the extension file it will create the header comment.
+Depending on the extension file it will create the header commentary.

 ### Examples:

-Create a code file for python
+* Creating a python code file
 <pre>cnh sample.py</pre>

-cnh generates a python file named *sample.py* with the following header comment:
+cnh generates a python file named `sample.py` with the following header comment:
 <pre>
 # ****************************************************************************
 # File: sample.py